Price Levels Table

 Parts entered onto an estimate; RO or invoice reflects the pricing level defined here for that customer.
 Prices for one or all parts can also be changed at the order item level.
 You might have a standard retail invoice and choose to give a break on a single item with this method.
 This should give you some idea of how the discount tools work and where they might come into play.”

 In addition to defining Parts price levels for each customer, the values listed here come into play later with an Alternate Price feature found within the Inventory List screen.

 1. Select Price Levels from the Standard Tables dialog box.

 The Price Levels Table dialog box appears.

 2. Add/edit the fields of the Price Levels Table as necessary.
 The table is comprised of the following two fields.

 - Description - The name of the part discount category as it appears in pull-down menus and on printed reports.

 - Discount - The percentage of the part's price that will be applied as a discount to the order.

-Note: The parts discount that you enter on the first line should be the one your shop uses most frequently as this will be the discount that will be automatically applied as the default when you add a part to an order.
+Note: The Price Levels that you enter on the first line should be the one your shop uses most frequently as this will be the discount that will be automatically applied as the default when you add a part to an order.